August 28, 2025

 What Does This Mean for Draven?

-Now that we know the Kirin’s background, we can see why Draven being a Kirin matters.
-It means he is strong, rare, wise, and tied to the moments when history changes for the Unicorn Shore.
-Like the Kirin of legend, Draven represents goodness that shows up when their world most needs it.
-He may look fierce, but his true strength is how he uses his power carefully, to protect rather than destroy.
+Now that we know the kirin’s background, we can see why Draven being a kirin is important to the story.
+It means he is strong, yet wise, and is tied to a moment of significant transition for the Unicorn Shore.
+Like the kirin of legend, Draven represents goodness, strength, loyalty and balance that shows up when their world most needs it.
+He may look frightening, but his true strength is how he uses his power carefully, to protect rather than destroy.

 References: